odriverobotics/ODrive/README.md

 Note: the rotor must be allowed to rotate without any biased load during startup.
 That means mass and weak friction loads are fine, but gravity or spring loads are not okay.
 Also note that in the video, the motors spin after initalisation, but in the current software the default behaviour is to do position control to position 0 (i.e. the position at startup)

-### Sending USB commands
+### Sending commands
-Sending USB commands is documented [here](https://github.com/madcowswe/ODriveFirmware#communicating-over-usb)
+Sending USB and UART commands is documented [here].(https://github.com/madcowswe/ODriveFirmware#communicating-over-usb-and-uart)

+### Setting up UART
+Baud rate: 115200
+Pinout:
+* GPIO 1: Tx (connect to Rx of other device)
+* GPIO 2: Rx (connect to Tx of other device)

+To enable UART mode for the GPIO, please see [Setting the GPIO mode](https://github.com/madcowswe/ODriveFirmware#configuring-parameters).

 ### Setting up Step/Direction
 Pinout: